isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-ui-configure/t-psdk-browser-dhls-1.4-trickplay-implement.md

 |  1.0  | Switches to normal play mode (calling `play` is the same as setting the rate property to 1.0)  |
 |  0.0  | Pauses (calling `pause` is the same as setting the rate property to 0.0)  |

+# Limitations and behavior for trick play {#limitations-behavior-trick-play}

 Here are the limitations for trick play mode:

 * The master playlist must contain I-frame-only segments.
 Only the key frames from the I-frame track are displayed on the screen.